doannucphys/meteor_vue_todolist/README.md

 @ -0,0 +1,2 @@
 # meteor_vue_todolist
-Demo of reactive todo list using Meteorjs + Vuejs + mongoldb
+Demo of reactive todo list using Meteorjs + Vuejs + mongoldb Alert when deadline come up.
+If page is not open, when user open, alert deadline in current and previous day

 1. Install meteorjs:
     curl https://install.meteor.com/ | sh